Longitudinal conductivity at integer quantum Hall transitions: Results

+\item Theorem \ref{thm:main} covers the case of the Haldane model \cite{haldane} and its strained version \cite{mh} in the critical regime, where transitions between topological insulating phases occur (see \eg \cite{mamomopa} for a review without strain).
+These models have at most two Fermi points $\omega_1, \omega_2$.
+If strain of intensity $\epsilon$ is applied in the armchair $y$ direction\footnote{I.e., one edge of the honeycomb structure is parallel to the $y$ axis and strain is applied along it.}, the matrix $S_l$ becomes diagonal, and the critical longitudinal conductivity is:

+where we have used \cite[Eqs.
+14-17]{mh} for the form of the energy bands.
+This shows that the longitudinal conductivity at the Hall transition is not a topological invariant, since away from criticality the topological phases of the Haldane model are independent of $\epsilon$; see \eg \cite[Figure 2]{mh}.
+See also \cite{strainrev} for a review about the effect of strain in the spectral and transport properties of graphene.

+\item It would be interesting to prove that a similar breaking of universality is induced by many-body interactions, by using the renormalization group methods of \cite{GM, GMP12}.
+For instance, one could consider a non-interacting model with isotropic Dirac cones, perturbed by a many-body interaction that induces an anisotropic renormalization of the Fermi velocities.
+We plan to come back to this extension in a future work. \end{enumerate} \end{remark}

 The proof of Theorem \ref{thm:main} is inspired by the analogous universality results obtained in \cite{GMP12, GMJP16, GMPhald}, for specific interacting models.
-The main contribution of the present work is to show that, in a non-interacting setting, the longitudinal conductivity is insensitive to the form of the Bloch Hamiltonian, and it only depends on the conical intersections of the Bloch bands at the Fermi level.
-Let us summarize the main steps of the proof.
+A contribution of the present work is to show that, in a non-interacting setting, the longitudinal conductivity is insensitive to the form of the Bloch Hamiltonian, and it only depends on the conical intersections of the Bloch bands at the Fermi level.
+Furthermore, the result shows under which conditions the longitudinal conductivity deviates from quantization.